bramley/phplist-plugin-captcha/README.md

 ## Version history ##

     version         Description
-    2.2.0+20210201  Add subscribe page option to not validate captcha for asubscribe 2.1.4+20200712  Revise readme to explain the necessary change to securimage code 2.1.3+20200515  Make the dependency check message clearer
+    2.2.1+20210428  Allow the plugin to be a dependency of phplist 2.2.0+20210201  Add subscribe page option to not validate captcha for asubscribe 2.1.4+20200712  Revise readme to explain the necessary change to securimage code 2.1.3+20200515  Make the dependency check message clearer